rancher/rancher-docs/docs/api/workflows/kubeconfigs.md

 ```sh
 kubectl api-resources --api-group=ext.cattle.io
 ```
-To get the structure and a description of fields of the Kubeconfig resource:
+To get a description of the fields and structure of the Kubeconfig resource, run:

 ```sh
 kubectl explain kubeconfigs.ext.cattle.io